cloudposse/github-authorized-keys/README.md

 This changes could be done automatically on startup by setting ``--integrate-ssh`` flag or ``INTEGRATE_SSH`` environment variable ``true``

-After ssd_config changed system restart ssh daemon.
+When enabled it will create ssh authorized keys command file, update ssd_config  and restart ssh daemon.
-This operation could differs for different distributive so you can specify that command with ``SSH_RESTART_TPL`` environment variable - default value is ``/usr/sbin/service ssh force-reload``
+This operations could differs for different distributive so you can specify
+* ssh restart command ``SSH_RESTART_TPL`` environment variable - default value is ``/usr/sbin/service ssh force-reload``
+* path to authorized keys command file ``AUTHORIZED_KEYS_COMMAND_TPL`` environment variable - default value is ``/usr/bin/github-authorized-keys``

 ##### Update sshd_config manually